 Meaning

-In the quote “Recipes are important but only to a point.
-What’s more important than recipes is how we think about food, and a good cookbook should open up a new way of doing just that.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+“Recipes are important but only to a point.
+What’s more important than recipes is how we think about food, and a good cookbook should open up a new way of doing just that.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.

 Theme